DariaMordvinov/Sorting-Algorithms/README.md

-# Sorting-Algorithms
+# Sorting Algorithms

-Python implementations of some of the most popular soring algorithms.
+Python implementations of some of the most popular sorting algorithms.